 Who is this handbook for?

-This handbook is for parents raising school-aged children and youth with special needs.
-As the parent of a son or daughter with special needs who attends school, you may have questions about the school system, how to secure the support your child needs at school, who does what at school, or what to do if a problem related to your child’s education arises.
-This booklet will help you work within the school system and support your child’s opportunities to learn and to be included as a valued member of the school community.
+This handbook is for parents and caregivers raising school-aged children and youth with additional support needs who attend school.
+You may have questions about the school system, how to secure the support your child needs at school, who does what at school, or what to do if a problem related to a student’s education arises.
+This booklet will help you work within the school system and support each student’s opportunities to learn and to be included as a valued member of the school community.